open-energy-transition/electric-demand-data/docs/index.md

 ## Documentation

-The [documentation](https://open-energy-transition.github.io/electric-demand-data/) is currently hosted on GitHub pages connected to this repository.
+The documentation is currently hosted on GitHub pages.
 It is built with [mkdocs](https://github.com/squidfunk/mkdocs-material).

 To run it locally: